 A friend of mine came over to my house one night and had a few beers down in my room in the basement.
 At one point he went upstairs to use the bathroom.

 Two days ago, he asked if he could come over to take pictures of my staircase.
 This got me really worried.
-Can he take legal action against me?
-Thanks for any response!

-Information provided in our response is NOT formal legal advice.
+Disclaimer: Our response is not formal legal advice and does not create an attorney-client relationship.
 It is generic legal information based on the very limited information provided.
-Under no circumstances should the information in our response, or anywhere else on this site be relied upon when deciding the proper course of a legal matter.
-Our response does NOT create an attorney-client relationship.
-Always
+Do not rely upon the information in our response, or anywhere else on this site, when deciding the proper course of a legal matter.
+Always get a personalized case review from a local attorney.

 Reaching .08% isn’t very difficult.
 Two beers on an empty stomach can easily put a person at .09 or .10%.

 Your friend may ask you for the name of your homeowners insurance company.
 You don’t have any legal duty to give him that information.

 Whether your friend admits his fall was as a result of intoxication matters little.
 You can be assured if he files a case against you he won’t get very far.
 As soon as the judge asks him how many beers he consumed he will be stopped “dead in his tracks”.

 In all likelihood if he does file a case it will be in Small Claims Court.
 He will have to file the case himself because no attorney will likely accept his case.

 If he does file a small claims action you will be served with some papers by the local constable or sheriff.
 If you are served DON’T Be UPSET!
 It’s not a criminal case, it’s a civil case.

 She will in all likelihood dismiss your friend’s case in about 30 seconds.
 When she does ask the judge to order your friend to pay you any lost wages.
 Ask the judge for an additional amount for the emotional distress your friend put you through.
 You may be happily surprised.

 The above is general information.
 Laws change frequently, and across jurisdictions.
-You should get a personalized case evaluation from an attorney licensed in your state.
+You should get a personalized case evaluation from a licensed attorney.
 Find a local attorney to give you a free case review here , or call (888) 647-2490.

 Best of luck,